 We like to break up a timber frame project into tree parts - design, timbers and joinery.

-Design - Although we can, and have, built anything an architect or home owner has put before us, we prefer to get involved early in the design process to help with details and options that would make the project go smoother or be more cost effective.
+Design - We prefer to get involved early in the design process to help with details and options that would make the project go smoother or be more cost effective.
 It is also very enjoyable for us to work with other creative people and see what can come out of a collaborative effort.

 Joinery - Our layout and joinery is all done by human power.
 First joints are cut with the help of some rather large circular saws and a morticing machine to a slightly rough state, then fine tuned with chisels and slicks to the perfect fit.
 If arched and curved members a prominent feature of the frame we have a few bandsaws to expedite that process.
-Then after the joinery is cut , if not just rough sawn, we add the hand hewn texture with scrub plane, adze or broad ax pretty much the way they have for hundreds of years except we have a bit less material to remove to get to the desired finish.
+Then after the joinery is cut , if not just rough sawn, we add the hand hewn texture with scrub plane, adze or broad ax pretty much the way they have for hundreds of years.